johann-solo/oliveandmango.github.io/_posts/blog/2017-11-17-lamb-and-harissa-ragu.md

 1. Bring to a boil and then reduce to a simmer, cover and let simmer for 1 hour checking and stirring it occasionally.

-1. Remove lid after an hour and allow to continue to simmer for another 20-30minutes or until most of the liquid has cooked off and sauce is nice and thick.
+1. Remove lid after an hour and allow to continue to simmer for another 20-30 minutes or until most of the liquid has cooked off and sauce is nice and thick.

 1. Pour sauce over your choice of pasta, sprinkle with a little mint and cheese and enjoy.